Michael-Wayne-Wells/personal-site/src/posts/hello.md

 tags: ["hello friend"]
 ---

 Here is the first post of this doomed blog.
-Soon there will be rambilings about the things I'm learning, things I'm reading, or just random brain dumps.
+Soon there will be ramblings about the things I'm learning, things I'm reading, or just random brain dumps.